 - whether your workplace is collaborative, friendly and nurturing, or distrustful and negative

-- who you feel you can trust with personal matters
+- whom you feel you can trust with personal matters

-- impact on team morale and cohesion if you tell some team members and not others
+- the effect on team unity if you tell some people and not others

-- whether your colleagues need to know what to do if you have an emergency at work.
+- whether your co-workers need to know what to do if you become unwell at work.

 Talking to your colleagues

 - You don’t need to tell everyone, especially if you work in a large organisation.
-You may only want to inform your immediate team members or close colleagues.
+You may only want to inform your immediate team members or close workmates.

 - Decide beforehand how much information you want to share.